mr-twady/DesignWithOnlyHtmlCss/README.md

 # Design With Only Html Css

-This repository contains random design of objects/things/items using only HTML and CSS
+This repository contains design of random objects or items using only HTML and CSS